 Use slander or unwanted language

 The best way to address someone if you want to be professional is to “Yo Man, WhatsApp?”
-A well written email for internship symbolizes strong identity and personality.
+A well-written email for an internship symbolizes a strong identity and personality.

 There is a big difference between keeping the flow of casual conversations and using inappropriate language to communicate.